kylecmathias/EV3GPT/README.md

 ---

 ## Communication Protocol

+The Jetson doesn't need to be mounted — all communication is over WiFi UDP

 Both sides speak the same custom 9-byte UDP packet format, validated with CRC8 (CDMA2000 polynomial).
 Struct sizes are verified at compile time with `static_assert`.